voidus/ory-kratos-haskell-sdk/README.md

-# Auto-Generated OpenAPI Bindings to `OryKratos`
+# OpenAPI Bindings to `OryKratos`

-The library in `lib` provides auto-generated-from-OpenAPI bindings to the OryKratos API.
+The library in `lib` provides bindings to the OryKratos API.

 ## Installation